enowars/enowars3-service-shittr/README.txt

 - Implement language choosing based on the Accept-Header
 - Implement answering to shits
 - (?)
 Statuscode ist Stunden seit EPOCH Module $realStatuscode

+# Bugs
+- When removing shits, also remove them from the diarrhea.log
+- If PATH=$PATH:/bin/ is removed, then the real openssl is used -> No RCE2, Crypto1